How to Fix Hyper Flashing with LED Lights

 1.)
 Aftermarket parts are affecting the turn signal circuit

 This will happen when you have additional LED upgrades relying on the resistance of the bulb to function properly.
 This is commonly found with LED Front turn signals that don’t have a large enough resistor.
 While your J.W.
 Speaker LED tail lights are supplied with an external resistor it needs to work properly, it is only designed to work for the tail lights.
 You will need a resistor large enough to cover any front LED turn signal upgrades.

-While this condition is rare, it can still happen to some Jeeps.
-We first recommend going back to stock to see if there is hyper-flashing.
-If your stock lights work, but you continue to have an issue with your LED lights exhibiting hyper-flashing, we recommend working with your authorized dealer to troubleshoot the problem.
+While this condition is rare, it can happen with a variety of vehicles, especially some Jeeps.
+We first recommend going back to stock to see if there is hyper flashing.
+If your stock lights work, but you continue to have an issue with your LED lights exhibiting hyper flashing, we recommend working with your authorized dealer to troubleshoot the problem.
 As such, it may be necessary to reinstall your stock tail light if this condition cannot be resolved.

 J.W.
-Speaker tail lights are designed with a external resistor that provides adequate resistance simulating a bulb-based system.
+Speaker tail lights are designed with an external resistor to provide adequate resistance simulating a bulb-based system.
 However, there is variation in vehicle systems depending on the year and model that affects resistor requirements.

-Some Jeep JKs (primarily 2007 and early 2008 models) are known to be overly sensitive to the resistance required.
+Some Jeep JKs are known to be overly sensitive to the resistance required.
 To this end, J.W.
-Speaker has sought to accommodate this sensitivity, providing adjustments needed to resolve hyper-flashing issues for Jeep JKs.
+Speaker has sought to accommodate this sensitivity, providing adjustments needed to resolve hyper flashing issues for Jeep JKs.